Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/n/ncurses/README.md

     but we have no idea how to do this.

   * For LUMI/23.12: Also add license information to the installation directories.

+  * For LUMI/23.12: Needed to add a linker flag for cpeCray as it looks like there are errors in some script that adds versions that cause linking to fail.